See the Discovering research tab for information and support in searching for information

 Sign up via ResJourney and view recordings and material in the Research Student Community in LearningZone

-We offer 1:1 tutorials, drop-ins and workshops online to support the following skills:
+We offer 1:1 tutorials, and drop-ins in-person and online to support the following skills:

 For online guides and videos on a range of academic and study skills, see the I need help with page